 Wrath of the Lemming Men, its plot, characters and any extracts are copyright 2009 Toby Frost and may not be reproduced in any form whatsoever without his written permission.

-Space Captain Smith, God Emperor of Didcot, Wrath of the Lemming Men, A Game of Battleships and End of Empires are published by Myrmidon Books.
+Space Captain Smith, God Emperor of Didcot, Wrath of the Lemming Men, A Game of Battleships, End of Empires and Pincers of Death are published by Myrmidon Books.
 No part of these publications may be reproduced in any form whatsoever without Myrmidon's written permission.

-When Slay Bells Ring, The Celery and the Ivy and A Fairytale of New Dorchester, their plots, characters and any extracts are copyright 2009-2011 Toby Frost.
+When Slay Bells Ring, The Celery and the Ivy, A Fairytale of New Dorchester, In The Hall of the Mountain Thing, Beorfestival, Suruk's Round Robin and Max, Un Homme Fou their plots, characters and any extracts are copyright 2009-2017 Toby Frost.
 You may distribute them freely, but may not modify them or alter them in any way, nor remove the copyright notices, nor host them on a web site or by any other means.

 The Space Captain Smith website was designed by and is copyright to Ian Cundell.
 Links to the website are most welcome, but its content may not be reproduced without the consent of Ian Cundell (you will find me quite reasonable).
 Hosting is by Leenix.